WatsonDataPlatform/E2ELab/businessanalyst/Readme.md

  [<img src="https://github.com/WatsonDataPlatform/E2ELab/blob/master/Media/WatsonASignon.png">](https://github.com/WatsonDataPlatform/E2ELab/businessanalyst)

-2. If you completed the [Data Engineer Lab](https://github.com/WatsonDataPlatform/E2ELab/tree/master/dataengineer/)you should have the "Great Outdoor Customer Orders.csv" file in your "Personal" folder as shown in the image below.
+2. If you completed the [Data Engineer Lab](https://github.com/WatsonDataPlatform/E2ELab/tree/master/dataengineer/) you should have the "Great Outdoor Customer Orders.csv" file in your "Personal" folder as shown in the image below.
 If this file does not exist or you do not wish to complete the Data Engineer lab, proceed to Step 3, otherwise move to Step 4.

-3. Download this file <https://github.com/WatsonDataPlatform/E2ELab/blob/master/GettingStarted/Great%20Outdoor%20Customer%20Orders.xlsx> to a local directory.
-Click on “+ New data” button towards the top left and choose "Local file".
+3. Download this file <https://github.com/WatsonDataPlatform/E2ELab/blob/master/GettingStarted/Great%20Outdoor%20Customer%20Orders.csv> to a local directory.
+From Watson Analytics, click on “+ New data” button towards the top left and choose "Local file".
 Select your file and choose import.
+You should have the "Great Outdoor Customer Orders.csv" file in your "Personal" folder as shown in the image below

  > <img src="./media/image9.png" />